Discover Siena, Italy!

 Visit Pompeii ruins & city

-Originally, Siena Cathedral was projected as the largest basilica both in Italy and in the world, but due to the lack of funding, the construction shrank.
-Nevertheless, it is still absolutely impressive and offers great views of the city when you climb the stairs.
+Originally, Siena Cathedral was projected as the largest basilica in Italy and the world.
+However, due to the lack of funding, the construction shrank.
+Nevertheless, it is still absolutely impressive and offers a magnificent view of the city when you climb the stairs.
 Moreover, the Cathedral features an octagonal pulpit with lion pedestals from the 13th century.

-When you stroll around in Siena, the colours are in general vivid and warm, pastel and cream with shade of brown, orange and yellow.
+When you stroll around in Siena, the colours are generally vivid and warm, pastel and cream with shades of brown, orange and yellow.

-The ambiance will take you back to a bygone era when the Sienese used the Piazza del Campo as an active market place and for gatherings like important political events and other celebrations.
+The ambience will take you back to a bygone era when the Sienese used the Piazza del Campo as an active marketplace and location for gatherings like significant political events and other celebrations.

 What is Siena Italy known for in particular?
-Definitely its medieval cityscape, which makes Siena one of the most picturesque, authentic cities in Italy – and even in the world – that you could visit.
+Its medieval cityscape makes Siena one of the most picturesque, authentic cities in Italy – and even the world – could visit.
 The city receives several hundred visitors every year!

 Read more about day trips in Tuscany: 3 Tuscan Towns in a Day and 5 Awesome Day Trips from Florence